-This approach continued in the most recent 2012 negotiations.
-The parties continued with the perspective that a focused scope of subjects would best serve joint interests.
+In the 2012 negotiations the parties continued with the perspective that a focused scope of subjects would best serve joint interests.
 Five subgroups were formed to find improvements in partnership, benefits, workforce of the future, total health and growth.
+The 2015 National Agreement committed the parties to improve many areas, including operational and service excellence in partnership, Total Health and workplace safety, and workforce of the future.
+During 2015 and the prior negotiations, the parties assumed responsibility for major new programs, in particular Total Health.

 The Pathways to Partnership was developed in 1998 to provide a road map for making a transition to an environment characterized by collaboration, inclusion and mutual trust.
 Within the framework of the Pathways to Partnership, this Agreement continues to set forth new ways to work and new ways to provide care.
 It enables each person to engage her/his full range of skills, experiences and abilities to continually improve service, patient care and performance.
-The Agreement describes an organization in which unions and employees are integrated into planning and decisionmaking forums at all levels, including budget, operations, strategic initiatives, quality processes and staffing.
-In this vision, decisions are jointly made by unit-based work teams (Unit-Based Teams)-giving people who provide the care and service the ability to decide how the work can best be performed.
+The Agreement describes an organization in which unions and employees are integrated into planning and decision-making forums at all levels. including budget, operations, strategic initiatives, quality processes and staffing.
+In this vision, decisions are jointly made by unit-based work teams (unit-based teams)-giving people who provide the care and service the ability to decide how the work can best be performed.
 The parties look forward to a time when all eligible employees participate in the Partnership and are covered by this Agreement.

-The Labor Management Partnership is supported through the engagement of regional and local partnership teams.
+The Labor Management Partnership is supported through the engagement of regional and local partnership teams, as well as teams that operate across regions and functions.
 In some instances, this document provides specific timeframes required to assure progress toward Partnership goals.
 The Agreement promotes nationwide consistency by determining wages, benefits and certain other terms and conditions of employment.
 It is a blueprint for making Kaiser Permanente the Employer and care provider of choice.

 Section 1 of this Agreement covers the privileges and obligations, reflects the continued commitment of the parties and integrates the work of the BTGs into the Partnership.
-Specifically, the BTGs provided solutions for improving Performance, Quality of Service and Attendance.
-They identified the systems needed to support high performance through Education and Training,

-Workforce Development and Planning, and Staffing, Backfill and Capacity Building.
-Lastly, they captured the work environment elements needed to provide for Patient Safety, Workplace Safety, balance between work life and personal life and collaborative examination of Scope of Practice issues.
+Specifically, the BTGs provided solutions for improving performance, quality of service and attendance.
+They identified the systems needed to support high performance through education and training, workforce development and planning, and staffing, backfill and capacity building.
+Lastly, they captured the work environment elements needed to provide for patient safety, workplace safety, balance between work life and personal life, and collaborative examination of scope of practice issues.
 Section 1 provides mechanisms for spreading partnership, collaboration and organizational transformation throughout our organization.
 It defines how workers and managers engage in all the areas identified by the BTGs.

 Section 1 also covers areas such as union security, Partnership governance and problem-solving processes and elaborates on other privileges and obligations of Partnership.

 Section 2 identifies the specific provisions of the Agreement that pertain to compensation, benefits and dispute procedures.